craftcms/docs/docs/commerce/4.x/upgrading.md

 - `commerce-manageProducts` has been replaced by `commerce-editProductType:<uid>` and nested `commerce-createProducts:<uid>` and `commerce-deleteProducts:<uid>` permissions
 - `commerce-manageCustomers` has been replaced by Craft’s standard user management permissions.

+## Payment Gateways

+There are gateway-specific changes to be aware of in Commerce 4 in addition to the [removed support for `commerce-gateways.php`](#gateway-settings).

+### Stripe

+The “Charge” gateway has been removed.
+Use the “Payment Intents” gateway instead.